uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 If this isn't working you will need to revisit the previous tutorial.

-Follow the next video to find out how get this NASA data into your Unity project.

-In the next video we will use Unity networking to access the data in the NASA file, live from the web /
+In the next video we will use Unity networking to access the data in the NASA JSON file, live from the NASA dataset.
+Unity will access the link and download the data into your project.